michi-gato/libraryblorg/snguyen_cv.md

 #### Archives Consultant for Dance Heritage Coalition/Mark Morris Dance Group in NYC
 (May 2018—Present)
-* Contribute to the Mellon grant-funded project, Mark Morris Dance Group Archive Project, in researching and implementing workflows for preserving audio-visual and other performing arts related materials.
+* Contribute to the [Mellon grant-funded project, Mark Morris Dance Group Archive Project](https://mellon.org/grants/grants-database/grants/discalced-inc/41500654/), in researching and implementing workflows for preserving audio-visual and other performing arts related materials.
 * Quality check & catalog born-digital objects into collections management software, Collective Access.
 Plan & set up backup cloud system (DigitalOcean), DAM workflow, and publicly accessible Collective Access interface.
 * Transcribe and implement an oral history from former dancers.

 ---

-### PREVIOUS ROLES
+### PREVIOUSLY

 #### Technology Projects Manager for Alliance for Downtown New York in NYC
 (May 2016—June 2018)